viralfoundation/Technical-Whitepaper-LaTeX/README.md

 2. To Develop a **feeless, fast, Capped Supply, Deflationary, smart contract chain**

-## 4.Unified Mobile application - An Intro to Viral
+## 4. Unified Mobile application - An Intro to Viral

 A Next-Gen Social Media platform bridging interactive media, NFTs, and blockchain technologies' underlying applications into a Daily Internet User-Based Mobile App.